 (c) ERCOT is able to receive market submissions to successfully run the DAM; and

-(d) ERCOT has satisfied paragraph (6) below.
+(d) ERCOT has satisfied paragraph (6) below and has issued a Market Notice stating that it has obtained the necessary approvals.

 (6) ERCOT shall not restart the RTM or DAM until:

-(a)
+(a) The Technical Advisory Committee (TAC) has approved the restart; and

+(b) Either:

-The ERCOT Board has approved the restart and ERCOT has issued a Market Notice stating that the ERCOT Board has approved the restart; or
+(i) The ERCOT Board has approved the restart; or

-(b) If, after taking into consideration the possibility of conducting an urgent meeting and holding such meeting by teleconference as set forth in paragraphs (b) and (c) of Section 4.6, Meetings, of the ERCOT Bylaws, it is not reasonably practicable to obtain ERCOT Board approval prior to the restart, the ERCOT CEO, or if designated by the ERCOT CEO, the ERCOT General Counsel, have approved the restart.

-(i) The ERCOT CEO or ERCOT General Counsel shall not approve a restart of the RTM or DAM pursuant to this paragraph (b) unless the ERCOT CEO or ERCOT General Counsel has consulted with each Market Segment Director or Segment Alternate to the extent a Market Segment Director is unavailable (as such terms are defined in the ERCOT Bylaws) and a majority of the Market Segment Directors and Segment Alternates consulted agree in writing to restart the RTM or DAM as proposed by ERCOT.
+(ii) If, after taking into consideration the possibility of conducting an urgent meeting and holding such meeting by teleconference as set forth in paragraphs (b) and (c) of Section 4.6, Meetings, of the ERCOT Bylaws, it is not reasonably practicable to obtain ERCOT Board approval prior to the restart, the ERCOT CEO, or if designated by the ERCOT CEO, the ERCOT General Counsel, have approved the restart, provided that the ERCOT CEO or ERCOT General Counsel shall not approve a restart of the RTM or DAM pursuant to this paragraph (ii) unless the following parties have agreed in writing to restart the RTM or DAM as proposed by ERCOT:

-(ii) Prior to restarting the RTM or DAM pursuant to this paragraph (b), ERCOT shall issue a Market Notice stating that it was not reasonably practicable to obtain ERCOT Board approval prior to the restart, however, the majority of the Market Segment Directors and Segment Alternates have agreed in writing to restart the RTM or DAM.
+(A) The ERCOT Board Chair, or the ERCOT Board Vice Chair in the case the ERCOT Board Chair is, either, unavailable or the position is vacant; and

+(B) Either the Reliability and Markets Committee Chair or the Technology and Security Committee Chair.

 (7) During the Market Restart process, credit constraints may be relaxed as applicable as detailed in Section 25.4, Market Suspension Credit Processes.